carbon-language/carbon-lang/docs/project/pull_request_workflow.md

 request, so each pull request will include all of the commits and diffs of the preceding pull requests in the stack.

-We suggest a specific workflow to address this:
+We suggest a specific workflow to address this (note, commit access is required):

 1. Create your initial pull request from a branch of your fork, nothing special is needed at this step.
 Let's say you have a branch `feature-basic` in your